Netatalk/netatalk/doc/developer/developer.md

 Error checking and logging
 ==========================

 We want rigid error checking and concise log messages.
-This often leads to significant code bloat where the relevant function call is buried in error checking and logging statements.
+At the same time, we want to avoid overly verbose code where the relevant function call is buried in error checking and logging statements.
-In order to alleviate error checking and code readability, we provide a set of error checking macros in <atalk/errchk.h>.
-These macros compare the return value of statements against 0, NULL, -1 (and maybe more, check it out).
+In order to address both error checking and code readability, we provide a set of error checking macros in <atalk/errchk.h>.
-Every macro comes in four flavours: EC_CHECK, EC_CHECK_LOG, EC_CHECK_LOG_ERR
+Every macro comes in four flavours: EC\_*CHECK*, EC\_*CHECK*\_LOG, EC\_*CHECK*\_LOGSTR
-and EC_CHECK_CUSTOM:
+and EC\_*CHECK*\_LOG\_ERR where *CHECK* should be substituted with one of the supported tests:

+* *ZERO* - the value equals 0
+* *NULL* - the value equals NULL
+* *NEG1* - the value equals -1

+To explain the loggging logic of each error checking macro flavor, using the *ZERO* test as an example:

-* EC_CHECK just checks the CHECK
+* EC\_ZERO checks that the value equals 0 with a standard log message
-* EC_CHECK_LOG additionally logs the stringified function call.
+* EC\_ZERO\_LOG additionally logs the stringified function call
+* EC\_ZERO\_LOGSTR allows specifying an arbitrary string to log
-* EC_CHECK_LOG_ERR allows specifying the return value
+* EC\_ZERO\_LOG\_ERR allows specifying the return value
-* EC_CHECK_CUSTOM allows custom actions

-The macros EC_CHECK* unconditionally jump to a cleanup label where the necessary cleanup can be done alongside controlling the return value.
+The macros EC_CHECK* unconditionally jump to the cleanup label defined by the *EC_CLEANUP* macro where the necessary cleanup can be done alongside validating the return value.
-EC_CHECK_CUSTOM doesn't do that, so an extra "goto EC_CLEANUP" may be performed as appropriate.

 Examples
 --------